Bow Tie Analysis

 Maintenance | Items directly under the maintenance purview will be considered as “Maintenance” category |

-Qualitative ALARP demonstration will be done in Bow Tie workshop to valid preventive & mitigation barriers are in place for each MAH.
-All the existing barriers both preventive & mitigation shall be identified even if criteria for the minimum number of barriers has been met.
+A Qualitative ALARP demonstration will be done in the Bow Tie workshop to ensure that preventive & mitigation barriers are in place for each MAH.
+All the existing barriers both preventive & mitigation shall be identified even if criteria for the minimum number of barriers have been met.

-The ALARP demonstration shall be done for all recommendations identified in Bow Tie workshop.
-For recommendation, that does not come under broadly acceptable region of the risk tolerability criteria or ALARP (As low as reasonably practicable) region will follow hierarchical approach for identification of additional risk reduction initiative where it is essential as a role of ALARP demonstration:
+The ALARP demonstration shall be done for all recommendations identified in the Bow Tie workshop.
+For recommendations, that do not come under the broadly acceptable region of the risk tolerability criteria or ALARP (As low as reasonably practicable) region will follow a hierarchical approach for identification of additional risk reduction initiatives where it is essential as a role of ALARP demonstration:

 - Eliminate, to physically remove the hazard